fido-device-onboard/pri-fidoiot/component-samples/demo/aio/README.md

 # Troubleshooting

-Increase the heap size appropriately to avoid heap size issue.
+Increase the heap size appropriately in case you encounter heap size issues.

 # Configuring AIO for HTTPS/TLS Communication